 Do you already have a name in mind?
 Great!
 But before you register a domain name or print business cards, there’s some work to do.

 Another option?
-If you have, say, one name for your business, but you want to conduct different business under different names, you can also apply for a “doing business as” (DBA) name.
-Sole proprietorships and general partnerships may find DBA names especially useful, since without a DBA name, they must do business under the owner’s legal first and last name.
+You could have one name for your business, and conduct different business under different names.
+To do this, you’ll have to apply for a “doing business as” (DBA) name.
+Sole proprietors and general partnerships may find DBA names especially useful.
+For these entities, without a DBA name, they must do business under the owner’s legal name.

-Entities such as LLCs and corporations will need to register with Delaware’s Division of Corporations.
-Sole proprietorships and general partnerships don’t have to take this step, but they may need to register their business name with the county Prothonotary Office where they plan to do business.
+Business entities like LLCs and corporations need to register with Delaware’s Division of Corporations.
+Sole proprietorships and general partnerships don’t have to take this step.
+But they may need to register their business name with the Prothonotary Office in the county where they plan to do business.

-Delaware law also requires that “every business entity have and maintain a Registered Agent in the state of Delaware.”
+Delaware law also requires that every business entity have a Registered Agent in the state.
 This can be a business or individual allowed to do business in Delaware, with a physical street address in the state.
-If your business is physically located in Delaware, then it can be its own registered agent.
+If your business is located in Delaware, then it can be its own registered agent.

-You’ll also need to see which business licenses and registrations to apply for, and figure out which taxes your business entity will need to pay.
-Your city and county may have additional licensing, zoning, tax, and permitting requirements, too.
+You’ll also need to see which business licenses and registrations to apply for, and figure out which taxes your business will need to pay.
+Your city and county may have more licensing, zoning, tax, and permitting requirements, too.

-A sole proprietor can use their social security number as their taxpayer ID number, but an employer identification number (EIN) is also an option.
-Most other entities won’t have a choice and will need to get an EIN, available from the IRS.
+A sole proprietor can use their social security number as their taxpayer ID number.
+But an employer identification number (EIN) is also an option.
+The other entity types have to get an EIN, available from the IRS.

-Consider discussing your business insurance needs with a local agent, too.
+Consider discussing your business insurance needs with a local agent.
 You can also open business bank accounts, such as checking and credit cards, so you can start receiving income and paying expenses.

 By marketing your business, you make customers aware of your services and products.
 It’s your way to make the case for why someone should choose you over the competition.

-A company website is essential, with pages that showcase your offerings, tell customers your business’s story, and have a way for them to get in touch.
+A company website is essential.
+The site should showcase your business, tell customers your story, and have a way for them to get in touch.

-Online directories, such as Yelp or Google My Business, are another way you can stake out posts online.
+Online directories, like Yelp or Google My Business, are a good way highlight your business.
 Optimize those listings and your website, too, so potential customers are more likely to find your business in online searches.

-From small mom-and-pops to the Fortune 500, Delaware prides itself on being business-friendly.
+From small mom-and-pops to Fortune 500 companies, Delaware prides itself on being business-friendly.
 With potentially favorable taxation, a range of entities to choose from, and the right business plan, you could be on your way to building a successful, profitable business of your own in Delaware.